Skip to main content

 The World Next Door Game Cover

-The World Next Door is a single player and multiplayer action adventure game with a fantasy theme.
+The World Next Door is a single player and multiplayer action adventure game with fantasy and anime themes.
 It was developed by Rose City Games and was released on March 28, 2019.
-It received mostly positive reviews from critics and positive reviews from players.
+It received neutral reviews from critics and mostly positive reviews from players.

 Skip User Reviews